nguy8tri/DONES/README.md

 - Install g++.
 On Ubuntu: `sudo apt install g++`
 - Install make.
 On Ubuntu: `sudo apt install make`
 - Install cmake.
 On Ubuntu: `sudo apt install cmake`
 - Install python3.8.
-On Ubuntu: `sudo apt install python3.8` and `sudo apt install python3.8-dev`
+On Ubuntu: `sudo apt install python3.8`, `sudo apt install python3.8-dev`, `sudo apt install python3-numpy` and `sudo apt install python3-matplotlib`
 - Install git.
 On Ubuntu: `sudo apt install git`.
 Make sure you sign in.
 - Clone this repositiory.
 On your linux terminal: `git clone https://github.com/nguy8tri/DONES`.
 Then, `cd dones`.
 - Then, we need to compile our C++ files.
 On Ubuntu:
     `mkdir build`
     `cd build`
     `cmake ..`
-- Then, `make`, `cd ..` and `python3.8 PythonMain.py`, you will be guided with the interface.
+- Then, `make`, and `python3.8 PythonMain.py`, you will be guided with the interface.
 To rerun the program, you only need to repeat `python3.8 PythonMain.py`

 # Specifications